Insality/defold-quest/USE_CASES.md

 ## Finding quests by task

 Use `quest.get_current_with_task(action, object)` to get active quest IDs that have a task matching the given action (and optionally object).
-Useful to adjust gameplay while a quest is active—e.g. boost loot, change dialogue, or spawn different enemies when the player has a matching quest.
+Useful to adjust gameplay while a quest is active (e.g. boost loot, change dialogue, or spawn different enemies when the player has a matching quest).

 ```lua
 local quests_with_kill_enemy = quest.get_current_with_task("kill", "enemy")